atlet99/yaml-encrypter-decrypter/README.md

 ```

 This will test `cert-test.yml` from the `.test` directory using the following steps:
+1. Create a copy of the original test file (`cert-test-copy.yml`) to preserve the original
-1. First test with dry-run mode to check without making changes
+2. First test with dry-run mode to check without making changes
-2. Then test with debug mode for detailed operation information
+3. Then test with debug mode for detailed operation information
-3. Finally test the decryption process
+4. Finally test the decryption process
+5. All changes are made to the copy file, leaving the original intact

+The original test files remain unchanged during testing, which makes it safe to run repeated tests.

 #### **Performance Benchmarks**
 Run different benchmark sets to evaluate performance: